 To help with management as well as discovery of available registers, we also provide helper functions to list the available SAS and Parquet files and partitioned datasets.

 list_parquet_files() takes the directories given within the settings and lists all Parquet files found within those directories that follow the part-*.parquet pattern.
-If no setting is given, the project ID will be guessed from the working directory path and the default location will be the rawdata/ and workdata/ directories, e.g. commonly looks like E:/rawdata/<project-id>/ on DST.
-If those locations are different than was is expected bt default, the setting must be set.
+If no setting is given, the project ID will be guessed from the working directory path and the default location will be the rawdata/ and workdata/ directories (e.g., E:/rawdata/<project-id>/ on DST).
+If those locations are different than the expected default, the setting must be set.
 That way, users can use list_parquet_files() without any arguments and it will automatically find and list all the Parquet files within the project.
 We decided to look in both rawdata/ (where the original SAS files are also kept) as well as workdata/ because some projects have managers with access to saving files (like Parquet files) to rawdata/ but other projects don’t, so they need to save files in workdata/.

 list_parquet_datasets() builds on top of list_parquet_files().
 It takes the output of list_parquet_files(), goes to the Parquet partition root (hard-coded to two levels back, before the folders with year=), and lists all the datasets.
 We use this function internally in read_register() as a check to see whether the register name provided by the user matches any of the available Parquet datasets.
 But this function is also useful to interactively discover the different Parquet datasets that are available within the project.

-list_sas_files() takes the directory of the project ID and lists all SAS files found within the rawdata/ directories set in the settings.
+list_sas_files() lists all SAS files found within the rawdata/ directory set in the settings.
 We only look in rawdata because DST stores the original SAS files there.
 Like list_parquet_files(), if the setting isn’t set, it will also guess the project ID and look in the rawdata/ of that project for any SAS files.

 Conversion log